jperezov/intern-ui/README.md

-# intern-ui 0.0.3 (WIP)
+# intern-ui 0.0.4 (WIP)

 ## Installation:

 Go to a comfy directory.
-Run `npm install intern-ui`, then `npm run-script installation`.
+Run `npm install intern-ui`.
+In your package.json, make sure you have the following:

+    "scripts": {
+        "intern-ui": "node node_modules/intern-ui/server.js"
+    }

-UI is accessible at `localhost:9090`
+Now you can run `npm run-script intern-ui`.
+UI is accessible at `localhost:9090/node_modules/intern-ui/`.

+If you don't want to add the script to your package.json, feel free to start the server with just `node node_modules/intern-ui/server.js`.

 ## File Structure